colakaist/academic-kickstart2/content/publication/journal-article/2008-05-12-jgp/index.md

 ---
-title: "A Continuum Method for Determining Membrane Protein Insertion Energies and the Problem of Charged Residues"
+title: "A continuum method for determining membrane protein insertion energies and the problem of charged residues"
 authors: [S. Choe, K.A.
 Hecht, M. Grabe]
 #- schoe